-Researchers, led by Sarah Jelbert at the University of Auckland in Australia, presented six crows with tubes filled with water.
+Researchers, led by Sarah Jelbert at the University of Auckland in New Zealand, presented six crows with tubes filled with water.
 Inside the tubes, a worm or chunk of meat on a cork was floating, just out of reach of the crow's beak.
 [The 5 Smartest Non-Primates on the Planet]

 In front of the tubes, the researchers arranged a bunch of heavy rubber erasers that would sink, and light polystyrene objects that would float.
 In other variations of the experiment, the birds were presented with hollow and solid cubes.